pabtomas/dotfiles/navy/SPEC.md

 - **type**: string
 - **required**: false
 - **default**: `*`
-- **description**: An extended regex pattern applied on the `id` field of Requests and Commands.
+- **description**: An extended regex pattern applied on the `id` attribute of Requests and Commands.
 It allows you to filter access to the Datasource.

 ## Anchor object